Align your models

 A good BIM coordination strategy should prevent the need to alter model placement values within Aconex.
-If model alignment problems occur, it is best to go back to the creation source and update the correct coordinate system, rather than changing the values in model placement.
+If model alignment problems occur, it is best to go back to the creation source and update the correct coordinate system, rather than changing the values in model alignment.
 This will prevent confusion if the model files are used in other viewers.

+By default, Revit files added into the Aconex model viewer will use the Shared Coordinate System.
+Internal Origin is selectable for backward compatibility of some models.
 IFC models will use the coordinate values supplied when they were exported from the authoring tool.
 When exporting IFC files from Revit make sure you choose to export using the Shared coordinate system.
 This setting is usually the default setting for an IFC export.
+When creating design issues in Navisworks or Revit, the method used to align the models must be the same one used in Aconex models.

 Model alignment and viewing problems can occur if: